InfluxGraph/influxgraph/README.rst

 * Added Memcached integration for caching of InfluxDB data.
 * Removed Graphite-Web support. ``graphite-influxdb`` has poor performance when used with Graphite-Web which cannot do multi fetch.
 Graphite-Web is not supported by this project - this is a `Graphite-API`_ only plugin.
 * Simplified configuration - only InfluxDB database name for Graphite metric series is required.
 * Removed Elasticsearch get series names caching integration.
-An HTTP cache in front of the ``graphite-api`` webapp provides better performance at significantly less overhead.
-See `Varnish caching InfluxDB API`_ section for an example.
+In memory index is used instead.
 * Strict flake-8 compatibility and code test coverage.
 This project has **100%** code test coverage.
-* Python 2.6, 2.7 and 3.4 all fully supported with automated testing.
+* Python 2.6, 2.7, 3.4 and 3.5 all fully supported with automated testing.

 Installation
 ------------